-We are driven to deliver on our financial commitments by generating and distributing economic value to our stakeholders-our customers, shareholders, suppliers, the national and local government units, and our communities.
+We are driven to deliver on our financial commitments by generating and distributing economic value to our stakeholders-our customers, shareholders, suppliers, the national government, and our communities.
 In 2020, we distributed P29 billion or 76% of the wealth we created for the benefit of the people and the communities where we operate, and retained P9.4 billion or 24% for China Bank's continued growth to remain well positioned to respond to our stakeholders' evolving needs.